 Glen Carliss, head of M&R sales in the Eastern United States, said, “Patrick combines a wealth of knowledge with years of practical experience and a passion for teaching virtually every aspect of screen printing.
 The people he has trained invariably praise Patrick’s ability to simplify the most complex issues and to impart the tips and tricks that increase their shops’ quality and productivity.
 It’s an especially valuable course for those who aren’t content to learn by trial and error.”

-The hands-on course will be held Friday and Saturday, September 29 and 30th.
+The hands-on course will be held Friday and Saturday, February 16 & 17.
 The course fee is $299.00.
 Lunch will be provided both days.

 Seating is limited, so reserve your spot at the first opportunity.